microsoft/pxt-ev3/libs/gyro-sensor/docs/reference/sensors/gyro/reset.md

 ## ~

+## Calibration states

+Calibration happens in the following phases and each phase is tracked by the brick status light.

+* **orange**: sensor initialization.
+This phase ensures that the sensor is in the desired mode and ready to collect data.
+* **orange pulse**: data collection.
+Light information is being collected, move the sensor over the various light sources to detect.
+* **green**: calibration success.
+The calibration data has been saved.
+* **red flash**: sensor failure.
+We were unable to connect to the sensor.

 ## Example
 Set the brick on a flat surface.
 Reset `gyro 2` and tilt the brick slighly.
 Reset it again while it's still tilted.
 Lay the brick down flat again and display the angle measurement.